Health Insurance - An Industry In Transition

 Several early reports suggest that the Senate Republicans may be taking a quite different approach involving "a transition plan to stabilize markets over the next several years".

-Much of the recent discussion has focused on the extraordinarily high costs of the Healthcare Complex in the USA.
+Much of the recent discussion has focused on the extraordinarily high costs of the healthcare complex in the USA.
 An alternate view would be to examine its contribution to GDP growth.
 How many industries have strong concurrent growth in revenue, profits and high wage employment?
-Note carefully that we are NOT arguing that this growth is "Healthy".
+Note carefully that we are NOT arguing that this growth is "healthy".
 We ARE arguing that making large changes in a small amount of time with few transition plans to an industrial complex with huge revenues, profits and employment seems unlikely.
-Thus, we plan to initiate a regular series on the publicly traded HI complex that includes both detailed coverage of the individual companies as well as a "360 degree" view of key factors such as Demographics, Epidemiology and technology that will drive industry restructuring.
+Thus, we plan to initiate a regular series on the publicly traded HI complex that includes both detailed coverage of the individual companies as well as a "360 degree" view of key factors such as demographics, epidemiology and technology that will drive industry restructuring.

-We would also note that the HI industry has significantly outperformed the S&P 500 over the recent 5 year time period.
+We would also note that the HI industry has significantly outperformed the S&P 500 over the recent five-year time period.
 The graphs below display the stock price curves for Cigna (NYSE:CI) and for UnitedHealth (NYSE:UNH) but many members of our HI universe show similar stock price action.

 Thus, as investors facing a potential shortage of well-priced growth scenarios, we are interested in exploring two questions: (1) what factors have been responsible for the past outperformance, and (2) can we expect this trend to continue and provide a lucrative destination for new cash?